SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. test::
     :name: tuples
     :cont:
-    :prints: The status code is 404

     let (justTheStatusCode, _) = http404Error
     print("The status code is \(justTheStatusCode)")
+    // -PRINTS-COMMENT- The status code is 404

 Alternatively,
 access the individual element values in a tuple using index numbers starting at zero: